s01134601/ETL_Practice_Projects/README.md

 ## ETL_Board_of_Review_Decisions
-Project in progress - the project extracts from S3 buckets in which Cook County Board of Review's Appeal Decisions from 2020 and 2021 is stored, transforms the data to create tables that show the board of review's total value for properties that appealed in both 2020 and 2021 have changed.
+Project in progress:
-This value multiplied by the tax rate will be the tax payment for properties.
+1. copy_data_to_s3.py retrieves data from Cook County's open API and writes the decision history in 2020 and 2021 as 2 json files to a S3 bucket.
-Specifically, tables will be created for small residential buildings and small businesses.
-It will then be joined with the list of properties in several communities on the south side, and loaded into Redshift.
+2. the py documents starting with "infrastructure" set up Redshift Clusters to store the data, check its status, and delete the resource, respectively.
-Eventually, it will be loaded into ArcGIS for visualization.
+3. the upcoming python files will transforms the json files and loads 2 new tables into Redshift.
+The transformed data will be a table containing the properties that have appealed in both 2020 and 2021.
+The Redshift will be connected to visualization tools to draw a map of small businesses that have had >$10k increase in total value assessment determined by the board of review.